 Develop an API Proxy¶

 An API proxy acts as an intermediary between an existing API and Choreo, intercepting all requests made to the API.
-It also functions as a managed API, which allows you to apply essential API management features such as security policies and rate limiting.
+It also functions as a managed API, allowing you to apply essential API management features such as security policies and rate limiting.

 In this guide, you will: